Rep. Long calls YouTube ‘un-American’ after it removes his Senate campaign ad with false election claims

 Long, a former auctioneer, is running in a packed Republican Senate primary that includes fellow Rep. Vicky Hartzler and former Missouri governor Eric Greitens, a Trump ally.

 While Trump has not yet endorsed anyone in the race, people close to him — including pollster Tony Fabrizio and Kimberly Guilfoyle, Donald Trump Jr.’s fiancee — are working for Greitens’s campaign.
-All are running to replace Sen. Roy Blunt (R), who said last March that he would not run for reelection.
+All are running to replace Sen. Roy Blunt (R), who said last March that he would not seek reelection.

-On Twitter, Long has been a big promoter of “the big lie” — Trump’s unsubstantiated claims that the election was stolen.
+On Twitter, Long has been a promoter of “the big lie” — Trump’s unsubstantiated claims that the election was stolen.
 He has tweeted that Jan.
-20, 2020 — Biden’s Inauguration Day — is a date “which will live in infamy,” a phrase that President Franklin D. Roosevelt used to describe the Japanese attack on Pearl Harbor.
+20, 2021 — Biden’s Inauguration Day — is a date “which will live in infamy,” a phrase that President Franklin D. Roosevelt used to describe the date of the Japanese attack on Pearl Harbor in 1941.

-In his statement Thursday, Long claimed there “has been a deliberate, orchestrated effort by Big Tech to silence those who have views that do not align with their liberal-leaning agenda.”
+In his statement Thursday, Long claimed that there “has been a deliberate, orchestrated effort by Big Tech to silence those who have views that do not align with their liberal-leaning agenda.”

 “Just look at what Twitter did to President Trump,” Long said.
 “He is still banned from communicating directly to the American people on its platform.”